oliverkrystal/clicker/README.md

 ##Assembly
 I just deadbugged mine together.
 Here's schematic on how it should be put together.
 I will not apoligize for the neatly drawn and lettered schematic.
-![I can see clearly now, the rain is gone](schematic.png)
+![I can see clearly now, the rain is gone](schematic.png) Oh, there should be a resistor in front of that LED.
+Oops.

 ##Usage
 1. Start a text editor.